 - avoid duplicate content (CMS issue),

 - read the Google SEO Starter Guide (PDF).

 You want more eyeballs on your website, and you want them to stick with it more often.
 Except offering quality content you’ll need some good graphics for your site.
 Number one tip: If you’re serious about your site don’t use free, generic template.
 I would go even further.
 Don’t use paid template that is available online for others to buy.
-Pay someone to design a unique website for you.
+Pay someone to do custom design website for you.
 It doesn’t need to be jaw dropping and very expensive.
 A simple, pretty enough, and unique look would be good for starters.

 Whatever you do, you have to be more innovative, original, have a better design, better content than your competitors.
 Simply try to beat the competition.
 Use them to learn what works for them, and what doesn’t.
 Don’t be antagonistic towards them.
 Instead try to befriend them and let them become your mentors.
 They rule your niche at this moment.
 Learn what they did in order to achieve what they are now.
 That doesn’t mean just to read their blogs daily, but to investigate what they are doing.
 Where is their presence, who is linking to them, what CMS are they using, their SEO etc.